-2224.3.
-Review
+22243.3.4 Review.

-The Secretary shall confer with the Chair of the Board on a regular basis to ensure effective coordination and timely in the review and approval of applications and reapplications for school approval, to promote efficiency in scheduling and expediency in decision-making.
+The Secretary shall designate a date for action by the Board.
+Officials of the school shall be notified of this date.
+The Secretary shall confer with the Chair of the Board on a regular basis to ensure effective coordination in the review and approval of applications and reapplications to promote efficiency in scheduling and expediency in decision-making.